wingbus/wingbus.github.io/_pages/about.md

   - /about.html
 ---

-Hey there, I am Wing Cheung, a passionate engineer who specializes in designing and developing robotics and computer vision systems.
+Hey there, I am Wing Cheung, a passionate engineer who specializes in designing and developing robotics and 3D vision systems.
 My expertise spans mechanical design and software development, allowing me to develop "good systems with good control".
 I love diving into diverse projects and embracing new technologies.
 My aim is to innovate and deliver practical solutions that tackle real-world challenges effectively.

 Projects I Worked On
 ======